RyanDaDeng/elmo/readme.md

 ## Guide
 1. Go to route /app, register an account
 2. You can create, edit, view dynamic form.
-3. The data is doing two-way and props binding based on component communication.

 ## TODO